Having an application for a cosigner release denied is incredibly frustrating.

 Option 2: Make a scene

 Along the same lines, you could file a complaint with the consumer financial protection bureau.
-By doing this, you make a record with the federal government AND you force your lender to respond to your particular application.
-If you are deserving but still getting denied, going this route could bring the attention you need to your application.
+By doing this, you make a record with the federal government, AND you force your lender to respond to your particular application.
+If you are deserving but still getting denied, going this route could bring the attention you need to your request.

 Option 3: Hit your lender where it hurts the most

 Student loans are most profitable when borrowers make minimum payments and pay a ton of interest over the life of the loan.
 The worst thing you could do to your lender is to take your business elsewhere.